Specialist R&D Tax & Grant Funding Advisors

 Short Term Enterprise Allowance

-The Short-Term Enterprise Allowance (STEA) offers support to individuals who have been made unemployed for any reason and wish to start their own business.
+The Short-Term Enterprise Allowance (STEA) supports you if you have lost your job and want to start your own business.

 Start-up Refunds for Entrepreneurs (SURE)